Contributing

 - The development branch is the staging ground for the main branch.

-- You should always assume that that development branch changes will go live at any time.
+- You should always assume that development branch changes will go live at any time.

 - Development changes may accumulate before moving to main.